 The Wrong Neighborhood

 You know what they say – location, location, location!
 When you’re house hunting you’re probably making a list of the most important features.
-Location should be a major part of your decision even in Monterey County.
+The location should be a major part of your decision even in Monterey County.
 If you’ve found a house you like, take time to drive the street and see how you feel about your surroundings.
+We can help you with this being Monterey County real estate experts, we know the communities better than anyone else.

 The house may have a Viking range and 300 more square feet than you need, but does it look like a place you are going to be happy coming home to every day?
 You can always update the house over time, but you can’t pick it up and move it.